Sienci-Labs/Resources/ncfs_preparing_to_be_cnc_owner/ncfs_preparing_to_be_cnc_owner.md

 - **Tools and Bits:**
   Over time, you’ll accumulate a variety of bits, clamps, and accessories.
 Make sure you have proper storage for these tools near your CNC machine to ensure quick access and to avoid misplacing or damaging small, delicate items like end mills and bits.

+  Digital calipers are a must for a cnc machine operator.

 The **Sienci Labs SuperLongBoard (SLB)** and the spindle you'll be using with your CNC setup have specific power requirements you should be aware of, particularly when it comes to **amp draw**.

 1. **Spindle Power Draw**: